rangle/ngCourse2/handout/06-change-detection.md

 <movie *ngFor="#movie of movies" [title]="movie.title" [actor]="movie.actor"></movie>`
 ```

-If our movie list grows too big the performance of our system could start degrading.
-We can narrow the problem to one particular comparison:
+If our movie list grows too big, the performance of our system will start degrading.
+We can narrow the problem to one particular comparison.

 - Is `(old)actor === (new)actor`?

-As we have learned, this result is of not much use because we could have changed the properties of the object without changing the instance and the result of the comparison will always be `true`.
+As we have learned, this result is of not much use because we could have changed the properties of the object without changing the instance, and the result of the comparison will always be `true`.
+Because of this, change detection is going to have to check every child component to see if any of the properties of that object (`firstName` or `lastName`) has changed.

-What if we can find a way to indicate to the Change Detection that our `MovieComponent` depends only on its inputs and that this condition can be guaranteed (pseudo code)?:
+What if we can find a way to indicate to the change detection that our `MovieComponent` depends only on its inputs and that these inputs are immutable?
+In short, we are trying to guarantee this condition (pseudo code)?:

 ```
 if `(old)actor === (new)actor`